We got it.

 Documentation Quality

 This separates shops chasing aerospace and medical work from shops chasing general commercial work.
-And it's where many shops lose bids they should win.
+And it's where I see many shops lose bids they should win.

 Buyers in regulated industries need:

 If your documentation is clean and complete, say so prominently.
 If you have dedicated quality staff who handle this, mention it.
-Shops that treat documentation as an afterthought lose to shops that treat it as a selling point.
+I see shops that treat documentation as an afterthought lose to shops that treat it as a selling point.

 Turnaround Reliability